Massage Training in Devon

 There will be a group workshop showing how to massage the neck, face, jaw and scalp.

-The main massage demonstration by Dave will include the front of the legs and also include the neck and head areas.
+After lunch the main massage demonstration by Dave will include the front of the legs and also include the neck and head areas.

 - How to deal with negative energy from clients